PMassicotte/data_paper_amundsen/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is the repository for the [data paper for the Green Edge oceanic expedition]`).
+This is the repository for the [data paper for the Green Edge oceanic expedition](https://essd.copernicus.org/preprints/essd-2022-41/).

 ## Using this repository